 I realize why in the heat of the #MeToo movement these allegations against me seemed too good to pass up, but that did not give these journalists the right to publish stories replete with omissions and mistakes.

-Here are just a few: The Times stated women had taken out restraining orders against me and reported on their accusations as thought they were true.
+Here are just a few: The Times stated women had taken out restraining orders against me and reported on their accusations as though they were true.
 But the story failed to mention that these protective orders contained only uncorroborated claims and they were dismissed by judges.
 The Astorian said my ex had gone on the run for a month to hide from me, when in fact she went about life as usual.
 And both stories claim I’d sent crazy notes with letters cut out of magazines, when in fact I’d done no such thing and there is not a shred of evidence to suggest otherwise.

 Last summer, months after the stories appeared, I sat down with the writers, Emily Flitter of The New York Times and R.J.
 Marx of The Daily Astorian.
 I made my case and shared extensive documentation.
 Both conceded that I’d made valid points, but yet unfortunately they both refused to update the stories or write new accurate accounts of what really occurred.
 Appeals to their editors — Derrick DePledge at the Astorian and David Enrich at The Times — were fruitless.